BIO.png

-Naomi Wallace is a playwright and screenwriter from Kentucky who lives in North Yorkshire, U.K. Her plays, which won a MacArthur “genius” prize and Obie award, have been produced in the United Kingdom, Europe, the United States and the Middle East include In the Heart of America, Slaughter City, One Flea Spare, The Trestle at Pope Lick Creek, Things of Dry Hours, The Fever Chart: Three Vision of the Middle East, And I and Silence, The Hard Weather Boating Party, The Liquid Plain.
+Naomi Wallace is a playwright and screenwriter from Kentucky who lives in North Yorkshire, U.K. Her plays, which won a MacArthur “genius” prize and Obie award, have been produced in the United Kingdom, Europe, the United States and the Middle East include In the Heart of America, Slaughter City, One Flea Spare, The Trestle at Pope Lick Creek, Things of Dry Hours, The Fever Chart: Three Vision of the Middle East, The Liquid Plain and The Breach.
 Her stage adaptation of William Wharton’s novel Birdy was produced on the West End in London.

 One Flea Spare has been incorporated in the permanent repertoire of the French National Theater, the Comédie- Francaise.
 Only two American playwrights have been added to La Comédie’s repertoire in 300 years.
 Films: Lawn Dogs, The War Boys, Flying Blind (co-written with Bruce McLeod).
 Awards: Susan Smith Blackburn Prize (twice), Joseph Kesselring Prize, Fellowship of Southern Writers Drama Award, a Horton Foote Award and a National Endowment for the Arts grant.